petermgrund/HUN/_about/gov/Offices/Health.md

 category: "Government"
 ---

-The **Office for Health and Welfare** is the central executive authority responsible for health and welfare policy in Hverland.
+The **Office for Health and Welfare** is the cabinet-level office responsible for health and welfare policy in Hverland.
 This includes the administration of the [Hverland Health System](/HUN/about/government/hp).
 The Office also manages various other programs related to public well-being, such as housing, unemployment benefits, and family services.
 The office is headed by the Intendant for Health and Welfare.

 ### Organization and leadership